GoogleCloudPlatform/cloud-opensource-java/boms/cloud-oss-bom/RELEASING.md

 This probably doesn't work on the Mac.

-You might be able to sckip the first deploy step; need to test that.
+You might be able to skip the first deploy step; need to test that.